hogstrom/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - [Use an existing server certificate for API Mediation Layer](#use-an-existing-server-certificate-for-api-mediation-layer)

-## Introduction and requirements

-The security of the APIML is performed on several levels and are described in following sections.
+## How API ML Transport Security Works

+Security within the API Mediaiton Layer (API ML) is performed on several levels.
+This article describes how API ML uses Transport Layer Security (TLS).
+As a system administrator or API developer, use this guide to familiarize yourself with the following security concepts:

-### Transport-level Security
+### Transport Layer Security

-Data needs to be secured during transport.
-This is achieved by using the TLS protocol for all connections to APIML services.
-While disabling the TLS protocol is permitted (e.g. for debugging purposes), the default mode is to have it on.
+Secure data during data-transport by using the TLS protocol for all connections to API Mediation Layer services.
+While it is possible to disable the TLS protocol for debugging purposes or other use-cases, the enabled TLS protocol is the default mode.

 ### Authentication

-Authentication is a way how an entity, whether it be a user (API Client) or an application (API Service), proves its true identity.
+Authentication is the method of how an entity, whether it be a user (API Client) or an application (API Service), proves its true identity.

-APIML uses two authentication methods:
+API ML uses the following authentication methods:

+- **User ID and password**
-- user ID and password (and authentication tokens retrieved by using the user ID and password)
+    - The user ID and password are used to retreive authentication tokens.
-    - These requests originate from a user.
+    - Requests originate from a user.
     - The user ID and password are validated by a z/OS security manager and a token is issued that is then used to access the API service.
-- TLS client certificates
-    - These certificates are for service-only requests.

-In the future, we would like APIML to support client certificates to access the gateway.

-### Authorization

-Authorization is a method used to determine access rights of an entity.

-In the APIML, the authorization is done by the z/OS security manager ([CA ACF2](https://www.ca.com/us/products/ca-acf2.html), [IBM RACF](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zsecurity/zsecc_042.htm), [CA Top Secret](https://www.ca.com/us/products/ca-top-secret.html)).
-The authentication token is used as proof of valid authentication.
-The authorization checks, however, are always done by the z/OS security manager.

-### Types of services

-- Zowe Core services:

-    - Zowe APIML services:

-        - Gateway Service (GW)
-            - The access point for API clients that need to access API services
-            - API Services can be accessed via the gateway by API Clients
-            - Gets information about an API Service from the Discovery Service

-        - Discovery Service (DS)
-            - Collects information about API Services and provides it to the Gateway Service and other services
-            - API Mediation services are also registered to the Discovery Service

-        - API Catalog (AC)
-            - Displays information about API services in a web UI
-            - Gets information about an API Service from the Discovery Service

-        - Authentication and Authorization Service (AAS)
-            - Provides authentication and authorization functionality to check access of users to resources on z/OS
-            - Security service is not provided as an individual microservice but is included to the Gateway Service
-            - For more details, see: [APIML wiki](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service)

-    - Non-APIML Zowe Core services (zLUX, Atlas)

-        - They are like other regular API Client and Service described below

-- API Clients
-    - API Clients are external applications, users, or other API services that are accessing API services via the API Gateway

-- API Services
-    - API Services are applications that want to be accessed via the API Gateway
-    - They register themselves to the Discovery Service
-    - API Services can always access other services via the API Gateway
-    - API Services can sometimes access other services without the API Gateway (if they are installed in such a way that direct access is possible)
-    - API Services can also be API Clients (when they access other services)

-### Transport Security Requirements

-Servers ae required to provide HTTPS ports.

-The requirements for the services are the following:

-- API Client
-    - Is not a server
-    - Needs to trust the API Gateway
-    - Has a truststore that contains certificate(s) needed to trust the API Gateway

-- Gateway Service
+- **TLS client certificates**
+    - Certificates are for service-only requests.

+### Zowe API ML Services

+The following range of service types apply to the Zowe API ML:

+- **Zowe API ML Services**

+  - **Gateway Service (GW)**
+    The Gateway is the access point for API clients that require access to API services.
+    API services can be accessed through the Gateway by API Clients.
+The Gateway receives information about an API Service from the Discovery Service.

+  - **Discovery Service (DS)**
+    The Discovery Service collects information about API services and provides this information to the Gateway and other services.
+API ML internal services are also registered to the Discovery Service.

+  - **API Catalog (AC)**
+    The Catalog displays information about API services through a web UI.
+The Catalog receives information about an API service from the Discovery Service.

+- **Authentication and Authorization Service (AAS)**

+  AAS provides authentication and authorization functionality to check user access to resources on z/OS.
+  The API ML uses z/OSMF API for  authentication.
+For more information, see: [APIML wiki](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service)

+- **API Clients**

+  External applications, users, or other API services that are accessing API services via the API Gateway

+- **API Services**

+  Applications that are accessed through the API Gateway.
+API services register themselves to the Discovery Service and can access other services through the Gateway.
+If an API service is installed in such a way that direct access is possible, API services can access other services without the Gateway.
+  When APIs access other services, they can also function as API clients.

+### Zowe API ML TLS Requirements

+The API ML TLS requires servers to provide HTTPS ports.
+Each of the API ML services has the following specific requirements:

+- **API Client**
+    - The API Client is not a server
+    - Requires trust of the API Gateway
+    - Has a truststore that contains certificates required to trust the Gateway

+- **Gateway Service**
     - Provides an HTTPS port
     - Has a keystore with a server certificate
         - The certificate needs to be trusted by API Clients
         - This certificate should be trusted by web browsers because the API Gateway can be used to display web UIs
     - Has a truststore that contains certificates needed to trust API Services

-- API Catalog
+- **API Catalog**
     - Provides an HTTPS port
     - Has a keystore with a server certificate
         - The certificate needs to be trusted by the API Gateway
         - This certificate does not need to be trusted by anyone else

-- Discovery Service
+- **Discovery Service**
     - Provides an HTTPS port
     - Has a keystore with a server certificate
         - The certificate needs to be trusted by API Clients
-    - Has a truststore that contains certificates needed to trust API Services
+    - Has a truststore that contains certificates needed to trust API services

-- API Service
+- **API Service**
     - Provides an HTTPS port
     - Has a keystore with a server and client certificate
-        - The server certificate needs to be trusted by GW
+        - The server certificate needs to be trusted by the Gateway
-        - The client certificate needs to be trusted by DS
+        - The client certificate needs to be trusted by the Discovery Service
         - The client and server certificates can be the same
         - These certificates do not need to be trusted by anyone else
-    - Has a truststore that contains certificate(s) needed to trust the API Gateway and Discovery Service
+    - Has a truststore that contains one or more certificates that are required to trust the Gateway and Discovery Service

-### Authentication
+### Authentication for API ML Services

-- API Gateway
+- **API Gateway**

     - API Gateway currently does not handle authentication.
-Requests are sent to the API services that need to handle authentication
+    - Requests are sent to the API services that need to handle authentication

-- API Catalog
+- **API Catalog**

-    - API Catalog is accessed by users and it needs to be protected by a login
+    - API Catalog is accessed by users and requires protection by a login
-    - This is done via Authentication and Authorization Service
+    - Protected access is performed by the Authentication and Authorization Service

-- Discovery Service
+- **Discovery Service**

     - Discovery Service is accessed by API Services
-    - This access (reading information and registration) needs to be protected by a client certificate
+    - This access (reading information and registration) requires protection needs by a client certificate
-    - Access can be granted to users (administrators) - optional
+    - (Optional) Access can be granted to users (administrators)

-- API Services
+- **API Services**

-    - It is up to the service
+    - Authentication is service-dependent
-    - It should be using Authentication and Authorization Service for authentication
+    - Recommended to use the Authentication and Authorization Service for authentication

+### Authorization

+Authorization is a method used to determine access rights of an entity.

+In the API ML, authorization is performed by the z/OS security manager ([CA ACF2](https://www.ca.com/us/products/ca-acf2.html), [IBM RACF](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zsecurity/zsecc_042.htm), [CA Top Secret](https://www.ca.com/us/products/ca-top-secret.html)).
+An authentication token is used as proof of valid authentication.
+The authorization checks, however, are always performed by the z/OS security manager.

-### Truststores and keystores
+### API ML Truststore and Keystore

-A _keystore_ is a repository of security certificates consisting of either authorization certificates or public key certificates with corresponding private keys, used in TLS encryption.
+A _keystore_ is a repository of security certificates consisting of either authorization certificates or public key certificates with corresponding private keys (PK), used in TLS encryption.
 A _keystore_ can be stored in Java specific format (JKS) or use the standard format (PKCS12).
-The Zowe APIML uses PKCS12 to enable the keystores to be used by other technologies used in Zowe (Node.js).
+The Zowe API ML uses PKCS12 to enable the keystores to be used by other technologies used in Zowe (Node.js).

-The APIML local CA:
+**The API ML Local Certificate Authority (CA)**

-- Contains local CA certificate and its private key (needs to be store securely)
+- The API ML local CA contains a local CA certificate and a private key that needs to be securely stored
-- It is used to sign certificates of services
+- Used to sign certificates of services
-- Its certificate is trusted by API services and clients
+- The API ML local CA certificate is trusted by API services and clients

-The APIML keystore:
+**The API ML Keystore**

-- server certificate of GW (with PK) - can be signed by local CA or external CA
+- Server certificate of GW (with PK).
+This can be signed by the local CA or an external CA
-- server certificate of DS (with PK) - can be signed by local CA
+- Server certificate of DS (with PK).
+This can be signed by the local CA
-- server certificate of AC (with PK) - can be signed by local CA
+- Server certificate of AC (with PK).
+This can be signed by the local CA
-- used by APIML services
+- The API ML keystore is used by API ML services

-The APIML truststore:
+**The API ML Truststore**

-- contains local CA public certificate
+- The API ML truststore contains a local CA public certificate
-- contains external CA public certificate (optional)
+- Contains an external CA public certificate (optional)
-- can contain self-signed certificates of API Services that are not signed by local or external CA
+- Can contain self-signed certificates of API Services that are not signed by the local or external CA
-- used by APIML services
+- Used by API ML services

-Zowe Core services:
+**Zowe Core services**

-- they can use the same keystore and truststore as APIML for simpler installation and management
+- Services can use the same keystore and truststore as APIML for simpler installation and management
-- or they can have individual stores for higher security
+- Alternatively, services can have individual stores for higher security

-API service keystore (for each service)
+**API Service Keystore** (for each service)

-- contains server and client certificate signed by local CA
+- Contains a server and client certificate signed by the local CA

-API service truststore (for each service)
+**API Service Truststore** (for each service)

-- contains local CA and external CA certificates (optional)
+- (Optional) Contains a local CA and external CA certificates

-### Client Certificates
+**Client Certificates**

-A client certificate is a certificate that is used for validation of the HTTPS client.

-The client certificate of a Discovery Service client can be the same certificate as the server certificate of the services which the Discovery Service client.
+- A client certificate is a certificate that is used for validation of the HTTPS client.
+The client certificate of a Discovery Service client can be the same certificate as the server certificate of the services which the Discovery Service client uses.

 ### Authentication to the Discovery Service

-The Discovery Service has two types of users that need to authenticate:
+The Discovery Service has the following types of users that require authentication:

-1. Administrators and developers who need to login to the homepage of the Discovery Service
+- **Administrators and developers who need to log in to the homepage of the Discovery Service**

-   - These users need to provide valid user ID and password (currently pre-configured user ID and password, it will be replaced by mainframe security in https://waffle.io/zowe/api-layer/cards/5bd8be8131cd76001dcddd77)
+    These users need to provide a valid user ID and password.

-2. Services that need to register to the Discovery Service
+- **Services that need to register to the Discovery Service**

-    - These are not users that have user ID and password but other services
-    - They authenticate using client certificate.
-The client certificate is the same TLS certificate that the service uses for HTTPS communication
+    These services are not users that have a user ID and password but are other services.
+They authenticate using client certificate.
+The client certificate is the same TLS certificate that the service uses for HTTPS communication.

 ## Certificate Management in Zowe API Mediation Layer